Secret (deodorant brand): The 2000s

 Secret continued product line expansion in the new millennium.
 Starting in 2001, three new scents were added: Ambitious, Genuine and Optimism.
 This was followed by the 2002 launches of Secret Platinum Clear Gel and Secret Invisible Solid, with a micronized formula that goes on clear.

 In 2007, Procter & Gamble introduced Secret Clinical Strength, the first product from Secret promising clinical strength wetness protection without a prescription.

 In 2008, Secret's scientists developed Secret Flawless, a wetness improvement over the formula featured in their Platinum line.
 Secret Flawless features proprietary scent renewing technology and movement-activated protection.

 In 2009, Scent Expressions was launched and featured 11 unique scents.
 This line of Secret products was designed to meet growing consumer interest in scent-based deodorants.
 Also launched was the brand's first waterproof deodorant, Secret Clinical Strength Waterproof.

 In 2010, Secret was one of several brands featured in Procter & Gamble's sponsorship of the 2010 Winter Olympics.
 The “Thank you Mom” campaign featured athletes and their mothers.
 Secret worked with Tanith Belbin, Allison Baver and Allison Baver's mother.
 Secret launched an online campaign, “Let Her Jump,” which promoted making women's ski jumping an official Olympic sport.

 2010 marked Secret's first time working directly with its Facebook fans to name a future product in the Scent Expressions line.
 In August, Secret launched 3 body splashes within the Scent Expressions line and 2 body mists within Fresh Effects, the brand's first foray into the non-aerosol body spray form.

 In 2019, Secret launched a new collection, Secret with Essential Oils.

+Secret entered a partnership with the U.S. women's national soccer team that spanned the year 2019.

+The 2020s

+In the 2020s, Secret continued partnerships with sporting organizations, and is the "Official Deodorant of Team USA" for the 2024 Summer Olympics.
+Ilona Maher became a brand ambassador for Secret in 2024.